agent0lab/search-service/docs/AG0_SEMANTIC_SEARCH_STANDARD.md

 ## Version History

-- **v1.0.0** (2025-12-01) - Initial standard specification
+- **v1.0.0** (2025-12-01) - Initial schema specification

 ---

 ## License

-This standard is provided as-is for interoperability purposes.
-Implementations may extend the standard with provider-specific features while maintaining backward compatibility.
+This schema is provided as-is for interoperability purposes.
+Implementations may extend it with provider-specific features while maintaining backward compatibility.